faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Triggered by Thread:  0
 ```

 What has happened is that the MachOS\index{MachOS} kernel has raised an Operating System Exception on the problematic process\index{process}, which terminates the process.
-The ReportCrash program then retrieves from the OS details of such an exception.
+The ReportCrash program then retrieves from the OS the details of such an exception.

 These items are explained by the following table:

 Entry|Meaning
 --|--
 Exception Type|The type of exception in Mach OS. @exception-types
-Exception Codes|These codes encode the kind of exception, such as trying to trying to access an invalid address, and supporting information.  @exception-types
+Exception Codes|These codes encode the kind of exception, such as trying to access an invalid address, and supporting information.  @exception-types
 Exception Note|Either this says `SIMULATED (this is NOT a crash)` because the process\index{process!killed} was killed by the watchdog timer, or it says `EXC_CORPSE_NOTIFY` because the process\index{process!crashed} crashed
 Termination Reason|Optionally present, this gives a Namespace (number or subsystem name) and a magic number Code (normally a hex number that looks like a English word).
-See below for details on each Termination Codes.
+See below for details on each Termination Code.
 Triggered by Thread|The thread in the process\index{process} that caused the crash